 Preparing for your Administrative Hearing or RC Conduct Meeting

 These meetings are one-on-one conversations with staff members in the Office of Student Conduct or Housing and Residence Life regarding your alleged involvement in reported behavior.
 The staff member is interested in hearing your perspective on what may have happened and will discuss with you how the matter might be resolved.

 The conversation may also focus on what you have learned or can take away from the incident.

-- Review the contents of the email carefully and ensure that you are available to meet at the time indicated in the message.
+- Review carefully the contents of the correspondence you receive and ensure that you are available to meet at the time indicated in the message (or, in some cases, you may be asked to contact the staff member to schedule a meeting).
 If you have a conflict, call the phone number indicated in the email and request a new meeting time.